CodeYourFuture/curriculum/content/fundamentals/sprints/1/prep/index.md

 - [ ] I have downloaded the Slack app on my computer and phone
 - [ ] I have logged in to the Code Your Future Intro to Coding Workspace
 - [ ] I have found and joined my class channels
-- [ ] I have updated my profile with my picture and class
+- [ ] I have updated my profile with my picture, my professional email address, my GitHub username, and my class

 {{<note type="tip" title="Robohash" >}}
 CYF understands you may need to keep your picture off the internet.
 In this case, generate [a robohash picture](https://robohash.org/) from your name, and use that for all these accounts.
 Use your robohash consistently and it will help us recognise each other.